-(2) Mr. O'Driscoll did not participate in the above mentioned RSU grants for fiscal year 2010, as he was appointed as President and CEO of the Corporation on July 1, 2009.
-Mr. O'Driscoll participated in the long-term incentives from Pernod Ricard for that fiscal year.
-Mr. O'Driscoll did participate in the fiscal year 2011 long-term incentive grant, receiving 50% under the Corby incentive plan and 50% under the Pernod Ricard incentive plan.
+(2) Mr. O'Driscoll participated in the fiscal year 2011 long-term incentive grant, receiving 50% under the Corby incentive plan and 50% under the Pernod Ricard incentive plan.

-(3) Neither Messrs.
-Pourchet nor Agdern participated in the above mentioned RSU grants, as Mr. Pourchet was appointed as Vice-President and CFO of the Corporation on August 1, 2009, and Mr. Agdern was appointed as Vice-President, Marketing, of the Corporation on August 1, 2010.
-Both received long-term incentives from Pernod Ricard and were not eligible for the Corby RSU Plan.
+(3) Messrs.
+Pourchet and Agdern did not participate in the above mentioned RSU grants; they received long-term incentives from Pernod Ricard and were not eligible for the Corby RSU Plan.
 Costs associated with the Pernod Ricard long-term incentives are paid by Pernod Ricard and are not transferred to Corby.
+Mr. Leburn will participate in the Pernod Ricard long-term incentive plan and will not be eligible for the Corby RSU Plan.